rafulyk/lavash_market_4/readme.md

 # Lavash market - Online Store

-My second web project.
+THIS IS A COPY OF MY SECOND PROJECT, which took A different path..
 Simple website for lavash orders.

 ## Status
 - HTML/CSS done